stebrech/accessible-pdf/_pages/contribute.md

 The markup language, in which the posts are written, is Markdown.
 If you haven’t had any experience with it – don't worry you’ll be able to handle it in no time.
 You can read more about the syntax on [daringfireball.net](https://daringfireball.net/projects/markdown/) or in the [Github Guide](https://guides.github.com/features/mastering-markdown/) for example.

-**You can find more information on how to use Github in the [Contributors Guide] (https://github.com/pixelstrolch/accessible-pdf/blob/master/CONTRIBUTING.md).**
+**You can find more information on how to use Github in the [Contributors Guide](https://github.com/pixelstrolch/accessible-pdf/blob/master/CONTRIBUTING.md).**

 ## Translations and typos